 A conviction is deemed spent when a defined period of time (or rehabilitation period) has passed after the individual has been sentenced.
 The Rehabilitation of Offenders Act sets out rehabilitation periods for each type of crime.
 Once a conviction is spent, it will no longer appear on a basic disclosure certificate.
 Spent convictions should not count against a candidate.

 Subject Access Requests

 In the past, some employers would oblige candidates to use their subject access rights to obtain details of any past convictions – effectively making the candidate run their own criminal background check and in some instances gaining excessive access to protected records.
-Under section 56 of the Data Protection Act 1998, this is now a criminal offence.
+Under chapter 10 of the Data Protection Act 2018, this is now prohibited.
 An employer may only perform a criminal records check when it is proportionate and legitimate to do so and they must use the legally mandated

 International Criminal Checks

 The availability of criminal record checks outside the UK varies from one country to another.
 Vero always uses the official issuing body, where one exists.
 Where there is no issuing body, but criminal records can be legitimately used for pre-employment screening, we use court record searches as the best available alternative.
 We are also able to advise on Subject Access Request procedures where legally permissible.

 There are three types of criminal record check in the UK, each presented in the form of a certificate or ‘disclosure’ document.
 Each type has different eligibility requirements as set out in the Rehabilitation of Offenders Act 1974 (Exception Order 1975) and the Police Act 1997.

 BASIC DISCLOSURE Defined in Part V of the Police Act 1997, the basic disclosure is the lowest form of criminal-record check, containing only unspent convictions.
 Anyone can have it done on anyone else.